 Thank you for your interest in becoming a poll worker for Greenwood County.
 Did you know that it takes over 300 people to run the polls in Greenwood County on Election Day?

 You may be wondering what the requirements to be a poll worker are:

-- Be a registered voter in Greenwood County or an adjoining county (Abbeville, Edgefield, Laurens, McCormick, Newberry or Saluda Counties);
+- a.
+To be a Poll Manager: you must be a registered voter in any county in South Carolina. b.
+To be a Clerk: you must be a registered voter in Greenwood County or an adjoining county (Abbeville, Edgefield, Laurens, McCormick, Newberry or Saluda Counties);

 - OR be aged 16 or 17.
 (Sixteen and seventeen year olds are compensated at the same pay rate as adults.)